larabjork/kitten-quote/README.md

 Project was written using Google Chrome; no other browsers were tested for compatibility.

 ###Project Setup instructions
+1. Install this Chrome extension: Allow-Control-Allow-Origin.

-1. Ensure that you have Node.js installed; check that **node** (v4.0.x or higher) and **npm** (v.3.6.x or higher) are in place.
+2. Ensure that you have Node.js installed; check that **node** (v4.0.x or higher) and **npm** (v.3.6.x or higher) are in place.
-2. After cloning the project locally, you can run **npm install -y** to download the necessary dependencies.
+3. After cloning the project locally, you can run **npm install -y** to download the necessary dependencies.
 You can then run **npm run build** to bundle your version of this project.
-If something doesn't display correctly or goes wrong somehow, please contact us at <PARTNER NAME> and <lara.m.bjork@gmail.com> and we will do our best to troubleshoot for you.
+If something doesn't display correctly or goes wrong somehow, please contact us at <petespodrid@gmail.com> and <lara.m.bjork@gmail.com> and we will do our best to troubleshoot for you.

 ###Known Issues and Limitations
-* INSERT AS APPROPRIATE
+* No known issues.

 ###License
 This software is licensed under the MIT license.

-Copyright (c) 2019 PARTNER NAME  and Lara Bjork
+Copyright (c) 2019 Pete Podrid and Lara Bjork